.rll-youtube-player, [data-lazy-src]{display:none !important;}

 • Certain metabolic conditions

-Therefore, biomechanics plays an important role.
-That is why a biomechanical foot examination is often recommended.
+Thus, biomechanics play an important role.
+That is why a foot biomechanical examination is often recommended.

-The first sign is the presence of a mass under the skin, which may be painless at first.
+The first sign is the presence of a mass under the skin.
+It may initially be painless.

-However, pain appears when pressure increases, mainly manifesting during walking.
+However, pain appears when the pressure increases, mainly during walking.

 Common symptoms include: